nelsw/Jsoap/README.md

 The last [SOAP][sp] library you'll ever use.

 ## Installation
-To [make (software)][ms], include this dependency into the build of your project:
+[make (software)][ms] or include this dependency as a remote artifact into the build of your project:
 - [gradle](#gradle)
 - [maven](#maven)
 - [sbt](#sbt)
 - [leiningen](#leiningen)

 ### gradle
-Include in your root build.gradle
+Include in your root build.gradle:
 ```groovy
 allprojects {
     repositories {